What is Zero Trust?

 The Next Sunburst Attack Example

-The recent software supply chain attack Sunburst demonstrates the importance of why organizations can’t drop their guard with even standard service accounts and previously trusted tools.
+The 2021 software supply chain attack Sunburst demonstrates the importance of why organizations can’t drop their guard with even standard service accounts and previously trusted tools.
 All networks have automated updates within their technology stack, from web applications to network monitoring and security.
 Automating patches is imperative to good network hygiene.
-However, even for mandatory and automated updates, Zero Trust means anticipating potential malicious actions.
+However, even for mandatory and automated updates, Zero Trust means preventing potential malicious actions.

-Zero Trust and the principle of least privilege mandate strict policies and permissions for service accounts.
+Zero Trust and the principle of least privilege mandate strict policies and permissions for all accounts, including programmatic credentials like service accounts.
 Service accounts in general should have known behaviors and limited connection privileges.
-They should never directly attempt to access a domain controller or authentication system like AD FS, and any behavior anomalies should be quickly identified and escalated as they happen.
+In the case of Sunburst, an overly permissioned service account enabled lateral movement for attackers.
+They should never directly attempt to access a domain controller or authentication system like ADFS, and any behavior anomalies should be quickly identified and escalated as they happen.

 What are the Core Principles of the Zero Trust Model?